jweissman/reflex/LANGUAGE.md

 Symbols may be provided as block references (`arr.map(&:to_s)`) to permit tacit programming.

 ### First-class Functions
-Any function you can invoke, you should be able to pass it around as an object in the system.
+Any function you can invoke, you should be able to pass around as an object in the system.
 Functions can be turned into blocks, and methods receiving blocks can treat those blocks like functions (as well as `yield`ing to them.)
 Functions are created as the interpreter encounters them; their AST representation is in the bytecode the VM executes.